tylertitsworth/5th-age-srd/Character-Rules/Companions.md

 **Acts:** Before druid / ranger

-Advantage: The companion gains resist negative energy 12+, and a +2 bonus to skill checks to hide in dimly lit areas.
+Advantage: The companion gains resist necrotic 12+, and a +2 bonus to skill checks to hide in dimly lit areas.

 ## Shocker Lizard